-This program equips teachers and TAs with the skills and knowledge to support successful transitions into mainstream school settings for EAL students.
-This program provides teachers and Tas with an overview of: work in a culturally safe and inclusive classroom; general language principles to guide TAs in their collaboration with the classroom teacher; tips and strategies to use when working with EAL students.
-Participants will learn how to use their current knowledge, skills and understanding to make adjustments and differentiate their practice to cater for the needs of EAL students.
+This program equips teachers and teacher assistants with the skills and knowledge to support successful transitions into mainstream school settings for EAL students.
+This program provides teachers and teacher assistants with an overview of working in a culturally safe and inclusive classroom; general language principles, helpful tips and strategies to use when working with EAL students.
+Participants will learn how to use their current knowledge, skills and understanding to adjust and differentiate their practice to cater for the needs of EAL students.

 Part B session provides an opportunity for participants to work together, sharing and creating resources to support EAL students in a mainstream classroom setting.
 This a separate workshop that will require enrolment after completing Part A.